ibm-cloud-docs/dns-svcs/wildcard-support.md

   * `AAAA`
   * `MX`
 * PTR records are not supported for `A` and `AAAA` type wildcard records.
+* [Importing DNS records](/docs/dns-svcs?topic=dns-svcs-managing-dns-zones#import-resource-records-api) does not support wildcard records.
+* To avoid causing conflicts when importing a DNS zone file, do not create or delete DNS records until the import is complete.
+* When importing a DNS zone file, ensure that no other import operations occur that might cause a conflict.

 ## Managing wildcard DNS records
 {: #managing-wildcard-records}